JashinKorone/FourierGraphLearning/README.md

 # FourierGraphLearning

-This repository is for the codebase of the paper:

-**Social Event Prediction via Fourier Graph Learning**

-Venue: **Proceedings of the ACM Web Conference 2026 (WWW '26)**.
+This is the repository for paper "Social Event Prediction via Fourier Graph Learning", accepted by The ACM Web Conference 2026 (WWW 2026).

 We sincerely apologize for the delay in releasing the source code.
 We commit to releasing the complete code before the WWW 2026 conference.